 Copyright strike basics

-If you get a copyright strike, that means your video has been taken down from YouTube because a copyright owner sent us a complete legal request asking us to do so.
-When a copyright owner formally notifies us that you don’t have their permission to post their content on the site, we’re required by law to take down your upload to comply with the Digital Millennium Copyright Act.
+If you get a copyright strike, that means your video has been taken down from YouTube because a copyright owner sent us a complete and valid legal request asking us to do so.
+When a copyright owner formally notifies us that you don’t have their permission to post their content on the site, we take down your upload to comply with the Digital Millennium Copyright Act.

 Keep in mind, videos can be removed from the site for different reasons, not all of which are copyright-related.
-Also, most copyright claims don't result in a strike.
-If you’re not sure what’s going on, we have a guide that will help you understand the copyright claim on your video.
+Also, Content ID claims don't result in a strike.

 Deleting a video with a strike won’t resolve your strike.